alvinary/tale/issues/log.md

 * Natural deduction
 * PDL planning
 * PDL planning with resources
-* Symmetry breaking with leftOf defined like before
+* Symmetry breaking with leftOf defined like before (i.e. as a relation using induction on i.next)
 * Compositional types
 * Log number of clauses and literals added to solver instance, without necessarily storing them